 The sport of horse racing is regulated in the Bailiwicks of Jersey and Guernsey by the Channel Islands Racing & Hunt Club (CIR&HC) an authority established in 1894.
 It was modelled on The Jockey Club, predecessor of the British Horseracing Authority, (BHA) and has always been independent of the various clubs and associations which have staged horse racing in Jersey and Guernsey.
 Today, racing is promoted by the Jersey and Guernsey Race Clubs in their respective Islands and the CIR&HC remains independent of both.

-The Authority is a full member of the European and Mediterranean Horseracing Federation (EMHF) which parallels similar federations representing Asia and the Americas, together comprising the International Horseracing Federation.
-A member of the Authority sits on the executive council alongside the BHA, Irish Turf Club, Gallop France and the other members who make up the nine members of that board.
+The CIHA is a full member of the European and Mediterranean Horseracing Federation (EMHF) which parallels similar federations representing Asia and the Americas, together comprising the International Horseracing Federation.
+A member of the CIHA sits on the executive council alongside the BHA, Irish Turf Club, France Gallop and the other members who make up the nine members of that board.

 Board of the Channel Islands Horseracing Authority